 - Minimize impervious surfaces.
 Use landscaping materials like mulch, gravel, and straw that allow water to infiltrate the soil.

 - Plant a rain garden.
 A shallow, depressed garden will help absorb run-off and also create a habitat for birds and butterflies.
+More info from City of Plymouth on rain gardens here.

 - Keep grass clippings out of the street and stormsewers.
 Green grass clippings and other yard waste are rich in phospohorous.